Development

 Validation

-More recently the 265 DriverTags were re-validated as predictive of Nielsen ratings, and conversely of series cancellations.
+More recently the 265 Value Signals were re-validated as predictive of Nielsen ratings, and conversely of series cancellations.

 In the first study, the evidence was arrayed heuristically.
-In Figure 2 you see a number of DriverTags arrayed down the vertical, while across the horizontal the failed and cancelled shows are to the left and the successful, high rated and not cancelled shows are to the right.
-The eye can see that there is more density of the Orange DriverTags in the upper left and conversely higher density of green tags in the lower right.
+In Figure 2 you see a number of Value Signals arrayed down the vertical, while across the horizontal the failed and cancelled shows are to the left and the successful, high rated and not cancelled shows are to the right.
+The eye can see that there is more density of the Orange Value Signals in the upper left and conversely higher density of green tags in the lower right.
 This means the orange tags are negative drivers to the success of a sitcom, and the green tags are positive drivers to the success of a sitcom.
-(The actual DriverTags are not shown, instead showing anonymizing handles on the DriverTags themselves.)
+(The actual Value Signals are not shown, instead showing anonymizing handles on the Value Signals themselves.)

 Figure 2